 “The flow of the figures across the painting's surface keeps the eye moving horizontally and vertically in a manner peculiar to a 16th century tapestry.
 Although the figures are only suggested, they create a superb illusion of human an celestial activity in the context of medieval tournament.
 Adonyi endows the imagery with unexpected animation by assembling a multitude of human profiles facing different directions.
 The flatness of the icon image, negating volume and space, is particularly suited to Adonyi's work."
 (Jacqueline Hall, 1986)

-Today, six years after her sudden passing, her works continue to be admired by art enthusiasts and to inspire many.
-Her remaining family hope and maintain an interest in sharing Adonyi's art with the world.
+Today, ten years after her sudden passing, her works continue to be admired by art enthusiasts and to inspire many.
+Her remaining family; husband, daughter, and son-in law, hope and maintain an interest in sharing Adonyi's art with the world.
 A scholarship has begun in her honor at the Fine Arts school of the University of Texas at Austin.
-We are currently raising funds for this scholarship and all proceeds from sales will go there as well as explicit donations.
+We are currently raising funds for the scholarship and so any proceeds from sales will go there as well as explicit donations.
 If you are interested in donating, please follow this link.
 Thank you.